 Tam Coc Boat Tours – Trang An or Tam Coc?

 If you look up for the main attractions of Tam Coc or Ninh Binh, among the top things to do in Tam Coc would be the boat tours.
 And hence boat tours are obviously the most touristic of them all.
-Travelers have mixed opinion on this, and some people don’t like it for this same reason.
+Travelers have a mixed opinion on this, and some people don’t like it for this same reason.
 Plus, the rates are expensive and the persistent boat riders that ask for hefty tips also make people avoid the tours.

 There are two boat routes in the Tam Coc region.
 Trang An and Tam Coc.
 The nearest one is the Tam Coc boat ride as it starts right at the city centre.
 The better one among these is the Trang An boat ride though.
 It is a 3-hour ride that takes you through the lush green fields beside the hills, and the natural beauty is at its best – raw and rugged to be precise.